Winnebago County Court Records

 Civil Judgment and Lien Information

-The Clerk of Courts maintains a civil judgment and lien docket.
-This information is relevant for title searches, collections, and credit-related inquiries.
-Requests for certified copies of judgments follow the same fee schedule outlined above ($1.25 per page for copies plus $5.00 for certification).
+The Clerk of Courts maintains a civil judgment and lien docket, which is useful for title searches, collections, and credit-related inquiries.
+Certified copies of judgments follow the same fee schedule outlined above — $1.25 per page for copies plus $5.00 for certification.

 Winnebago County Family Court Records